alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 4. Require MFA for all admins
   - Sign in to the Azure portal as a user administrator or global administrator.
+  - Go to `Azure Active Directory` then click `Manage > Properties` in the left hand side bar
+  - Click `Manage Security Defaults` at the bottom of the blade.
+  - Switch `Enable Security Defaults` to `No`
+  - Check `My organization is using Conditional Access`
+  - Click `Save`
   - Go to `Azure Active Directory` then click `Manage > Security` in the left hand side bar
   - Click on `Protect > Conditional access` in the left hand sidebar
   - Click `+ New Policy`